rpnfan/Anymak/test files/readme.md

 This folder contains the files you need to replicate my evaluation results published in the 'evaluation' folder.

+For the evaluations I use the program opt from Andreas Wettstein.
+Download the source code, his examples and the manual at https://509.ch/opte.htm

 # Short instructions how to use the optimizer on Windows, with the supplied binaries.

 For a detailed command reference, read the documentation supplied with opt or the copy in this folder named "Anleitung Manual opt.pdf".